Do You Believe In Magic?

 I'll meet you tomorrow, sort of late at night”

---Do You Believe In Magic, The Lovin’ Spoonful, 1965
+- Do You Believe In Magic, The Lovin’ Spoonful, 1965

 Do you believe in magic?
 For when it comes to investing in capital markets, I do not.
 This does not mean that fantastic illusions cannot persist for a while longer.
 But in the end, I believe that the forces of reality will continue to hold sway.
 And whether magical or natural, this bodes well for the investment grade bond market in general and the long-term U.S. Treasury market in particular going forward.